niamu/tenmile/README.md

 ## "Is sharing playable quotes legal?"

 We aren't intellectual property laywers, but by the same reasoning that [Google can distribute delimited "snippets" of the books that they've scanned](https://www.theatlantic.com/technology/archive/2015/10/fair-use-transformative-leval-google-books/411058/), we think that sharing these playable quotes should be safe.

+## Running this project from source

+If you are browsing this project on Glitch, there's nothing special needed to run the project.

+If you are trying to run the service for yourself, simply...

+    $ node server.js

+(You'll need to put some [AWS](https://aws.amazon.com/) in environment variables for S3-based the file hosting hosting feature to work.)

 ## Credits